 Lifestyle And Home Remedies

 Fading creams and lotions are available over-the-counter at department and drug stores, as well as on the internet.
 They may improve the appearance of the age spots over the course of months.
 Results depend somewhat on how darkly pigmented the age spots are and how often the cream or lotion is applied.
-The product used should contain hydroquinone, deoxyarbutin, glycolic acid or kojic acid, which may cause skin irritation.
+The product used can contain hydroquinone, deoxyarbutin, glycolic acid or kojic acid, which may cause skin irritation.
 (4,2)

 Mercury ingestion or absorption through the skin can also cause anxiety, depression and even psychosis.
 It can also cause peripheral neuropathy - damage to nerves, usually in the hands and feet.
 It changes sensation and may cause stinging and burning pain, markedly lowering quality of life.
 It responds poorly to treatment.
 (3)